- $3550 NZD (approx $2245 USD) per person double or twin share

 - First aid kit.

-To secure your place, a deposit of $500 NZD will be needed, with the remaining balance due 2 months before departure.
-The coaching trips booked up fast last year and many people missed out, so I’d recommend getting in early.
+To secure your place, a deposit of $450 NZD will be needed, with the remaining balance due 90 days before departure.
+These coaching trips book up fast, so it is best to get in early to avoid missing out.